Codium-ai/codiumate-docs/docs/chat/commands/enhance.md

 ##How to Use
 To use the `/enhance` command, follow these steps:

-1. **Select File Mode**: The `/enhance` command is available in File Mode, tailored for targeted code enhancement within a specific file.
+1. **Select Current File Focus**: The `/enhance` command is available in Current File Focus, tailored for targeted code enhancement within a specific file.

-2. **Select Your Focus**: Choose the segment of code you wish to enhance.
+2. **Select Your Secondary Focus**: Choose the segment of code you wish to enhance.
 This precise selection ensures that Codiumate provides relevant and actionable suggestions for improving your code.

 3. **Initiate the Command**: Type `/enhance` in the chat interface.
 Codiumate will analyze the selected code segment and return a set of enhancement suggestions.